 Working on web accessibility is not a task for one person.
 Building accessible web services require cooperation on every level of development process and it is not easy to start.
 So how to coin ones hipe into common practice across a company workflow?
 I want to share my experience and my path; show dos and don'ts, obstacles and joys on the way, where we are now and where we wanna be soon.
 No marketing stuff, all code & technology examples showed on open source projects.
 I am a front-end developer building principally e-commerce solutions.
 3-4 years ago, I did not even know what this accessibility thing was all about.
 Coincidence caused that I started to focus on this topic.
 It took me about 2 years to see the results of first mine and finally my colleagues' work.
 It was an interesting journey and I want to share my experiences with others.
 Especially, there is absolutely no easy and obvious way if you're just me 3-4 years ago.

-How to succeed with the web accessibility directive in large organisations (Atrium)
+How to succeed with the web accessibility directive in large organisations (Atrium) (documentation available)

 Public sector organisations need to provide accessibility statements for all external websites and apps in less then a year.
 This talk is about our experiences on how to make this happen in large organisations with few if any skilled accessibility advocates.
 Helping people to help themselves!